TeamLS/CoinToss/README.md

 ## Information

 A game (written for Android devices, developed using Android Studio) that simulates the coin flip game, in which you guess in which side the coin will land.
 Heads or tails?
-Make as many consecutive correct quesses as you can, and you will have a new highscore.
+Make as many consecutive correct guesses as you can, and you will have a new highscore.

 For the source code click [here](app/src/main/java/com/example/tasosxak/cointoss).